projf/isle/hardware/mem/docs/vram.md

 ## Signals

 The vram is dual port, with a system and display port in different clock domains (discussed in more detail below).
+The signal interfaces is the same as [tram](tram.md) (apart from write-mask granularity).

 ### Input